zilliztech/doc_en/megawise/install_megawise_sql_en.md

 2. Download the latest NVIDIA driver installation file from [NVIDIA driver download page](https://www.nvidia.com/Download/index.aspx?lang=en-us).

-   > <font color='red'>Note: Installing or updating NVIDIA drivers comes with certain risks and may cause operating system crash.
-Please check whether your graphics card is compatible with the latest NVIDIA driver by visiting the [NVIDIA driver download page](https://www.nvidia.com/Download/index.aspx?lang=en-us) in advance.</font>
+   > Note: Installing or updating NVIDIA drivers comes with certain risks and may cause operating system crash.
+Please check whether your graphics card is compatible with the latest NVIDIA driver by visiting the [NVIDIA driver download page](https://www.nvidia.com/Download/index.aspx?lang=en-us) in advance.

 3. You must shut down the GUI before installing the NVIDIA driver.
 Press Ctrl+Alt+F1 to enter the CLI and run the following command to shut down the GUI: